Purpose of Review

 8. Documented approval by the Institutional Review Board of the OHRPP.

 The RIC will communicate the outcome of the initial review and any requests to investigator(s) within one-week after the meeting.
-Following RIC review, both a summary of the study and RIC recommendation are sent to leadership for approval.
+Following nursing review, both a summary of the study and recommendation are sent to leadership for approval.
 Once the CNE or designee reviews the research proposal, the RIC will inform the investigator(s) in writing of the decision, including Council recommendations and/or stipulations.

 Studies will be monitored through annual progress reports.
 We believe dissemination of new knowledge to our staff is a vital component of our continued commitment to heal humankind through the application of evidence-based knowledge.
 Once the study nears completion, the investigator(s) will be invited to present the results at selected nursing department venues.

-If you have any questions, please feel free to contact Dr. Pamela Miller at firstname.lastname@example.org.
+If you have any questions, please feel free to contact Dr. Pamela Miller at firstname.lastname@example.org or submit a consultation request.